zelea2/no-debian-t64-libs/README.md

  - <b>/etc/apt/strip-t64-lists.pl</b>     # Perl script to strip the updated lists from the t64 suffix
  - <b>/etc/apt/no-t64-libs.pl</b>         # Perl to repack the downloaded .deb files with no dependencies to 'lib*t64' libraries

-If you already have some t64 libs installed on your system then you will ALSO have to manually rename all files with the t64 suffix in <b>/var/lib/dpkg/info/</b> and then edit the <b>/var/lib/dpkg/status</b> and remove the suffixes from there too.
+If you already have some t64 libs installed on your system then you will <b>alsoA</b> have to manually rename all files with the t64 suffix in <b>/var/lib/dpkg/info/</b> and then edit the <b>/var/lib/dpkg/status</b> and remove the suffixes from there too.
 This step is only needed once if your system already has some t64 libraries installed.